Here’s a concept that’s been coming up pretty often lately, so I wanted to make sure I got it up on the blog.

 In my opinion, if you can’t tell if the treatment is working… it likely may not be.

-The first PT I sought out for manual therapy (that means hands-on therapy) was also certified in Muscle Energy Technique.
-(She’s #3 on this list).
+Before I found Paula, the first PT I ever sought out for manual therapy (that means hands-on therapy) was also certified in Muscle Energy Technique.

 But honestly, I hate to say this… I think she was just a bad physical therapist.
 We literally got into an argument during my second appointment.
 She actually made me cry, by insisting I wasn’t going to get better unless I did the exercises she wanted me to do, which I didn’t think my SI joints could handle.